-Others must focus on what we can do, rather than what they know we struggle with.
+It is important others help us focus on what they know we can do, rather than what they know we struggle with.